The results? Better foundation. Fewer risks. Smoother path.

 No problem.
 I will walk you through, step by step, on how to write a project charter.

-You'll be able to log in and access all the videos, replays of live sessions, and course material, any time you want up for a least six months.
+You'll be able to log in and access all the videos, replays of live sessions, and course material, any time you want up for six months.

 Yes.
 You will receive all future updates at no additional charge.